prashanty03/messaging-rest/README.md

 # messaging-rest
 Spring Boot Security with H2 database, REST endpoints to post message, follow users, unfollow users, view timeline of messages, most popular follower

-How to Use and Tes:
+## How to Use:
 Prereq : Java 1.7+ , Gradle 2+
 git clone https://github.com/prashanty03/messaging-rest.git
 cd messaging-rest
 gradle clean build
 jar java -jar build/libs/challenge-0.0.1-SNAPSHOT.jar

+## How to Test:
+Easiest way is use POSTMAN or Browser or curl command
+1. POSTMAN
+  > Authorization - User Type=Basic Auth, Username=batman, Password=batman and click on update request this will add a token in the header.
+  > GET REQUEST, Enter the URL eg. http://localhost:9000/followers and press enter
+  > POST REQUEST, Enter the URL eg. http://localhost:9000/friends, In body put the request params eg. {"id" : 3} and press enter
+  * All request should have authorization

 # REST End points